jmettraux/aachen/src/aaa__title_page.md

 ${NAME_CAP} is a set of tabletop role playing rules.

-It's taking inspiration from Gallant & Bold by John Grümph and Stars Without Number by Kevin Crawford.
+It's inspired by John Grümph's Gallant & Bold and by Kevin Crawford's Stars Without Number.

 Design Decisions: